gozem-gsu/Redox-Potential-Protocol/README.md

 ### Step 3: Optimization and Calculation

-The remaining workflow scripts are located within the `opt-1` and `opt-2` directories.
+The remaining workflow scripts are located under Table 2 and within `opt-2` directory of that Table.
+The same scripts have been applied on other Tables with modifying the range of ID numbers.
 Each script is accompanied by a detailed README file that provides a thorough description of the script's functionality and purpose.
 The README is present in Table2 as the scripts are repetitive for all other Tables we have.

 ## Getting Started